Vitosh/VBA_personal/Boilerplate/readme.md

-[The project migrated here](https://github.com/vboilerplate) And probably will return back to its place, as I am not updating it there :)
+[The project migrated here](https://github.com/vboilerplate) But it will return back to its place (here), as I am not updating it there :)
+🥈🚛